How to Build a Raised Bed for Gardening

 Raised Bed Size Considerations

 Most likely, you've previously looked at dozens or perhaps hundreds of pictures of different gardens.
-You are aware of the significant variations in bed sizes and shapes.
+You are aware of the significant variations in bed sizes and shapes when building a raised bed.
 I've also seen just about everything, including plants placed directly into garden soil bags.
 The guidelines I do suggest are as follows:

 12 to 17 inches raised garden beds are preferable, while 11 inches metal flower bed can still function and be effective.
 The majority of feeder roots are found in the first 11", although the shoots get higher the deeper the roots go.
 Due to the weight and pressure of all that soil, going higher than 17" garden bed may eventually result in more structural problems.
 But it will leave the roots more space to extend like 32 inches galvanized raised beds.